Can an attorney still file a new civil case over the counter or via regular mail? +

 How do I open a new civil case in CM/ECF? +

-An attorney can open a new civil case electronically according to procedures described in the CM/ECF User Manual and summarized in the Electronic Case Filing Checklist.
+An attorney can open a new civil case electronically according to procedures described in the CM/ECF User Manual.
 When you open a new case, you will enter data about the filing party and attorney, e-file case initiating documents, and pay the filing fee or apply for in forma pauper status.
 During this process, you are to include a Civil Cover Sheet and may also submit a completed summons(es) for issuance by the Clerk’s Office.

 How is a judge assigned to a case that is opened electronically? +